FlexMeasures/flexmeasures/documentation/host/deployment.rst

    # web application.
    # It works by setting the variable 'application' to a WSGI handler of some description.

+   # use this if you serve from code
    import os
-   from dotenv import load_dotenv

-   project_home = u'/path/to/your/code/flexmeasures'
+   from dotenv import load_dotenv project_home = u'/path/to/your/code/flexmeasures'
    load_dotenv(os.path.join(project_home, '.env'))